PredictiveScienceLab/advanced-scientific-machine-learning/book/types_and_models/00_intro.md

-# Typing Systems, Pytrees, and Models
+# Type Systems, Pytrees, and Models

-## Objectives
+## Takeaways

-+ Introduce typing systems.
-+ Introduce Haskell's type system used in `Jax` documentation.
-+ Introduce `Pytrees`.
-+ Introduce models with parameters.
++ Type systems are used to understand the structure of functions and models.